 I hope this detailed guide on Manali Leh road trip helps all my fellow travelers to find complete information or all they want to know about Manali – Leh Highway at a single place only.
 In this article, I have also merged the important places to visit on Manali Leh Highway road trip.

-Who maintains the Manali to Leh road?
+Who Maintains the Manali to Leh Road?

 The Manali – Leh Highway makes you experience the raw mother nature present on earth in almost its every form.
 Technically, BRO takes care of this Highway, and they have further divided its responsibility between Project Deepak and Project Himank.

-Manali - Leh National Highway
+How Do I Plan the Manali – Leh Highway Trip?

 To help you plan a journey on Manali – Leh Highway, you can refer the below link which will explain you complete details about how you can plan your journey on Manali – Leh Highway.

 The below link includes the information regarding best season to travel on Manali – Leh Highway, modes of travel on Manali – Leh Highway, bus services from Manali to Leh, public amenities like ATMs, Petrol Pumps, Liquor shops, etc. on Manali – Leh Highway.
-You can read all the details in the article How to plan a journey on Manali – Leh Highway
+You can read all the details in the article How to plan a journey on Manali – Leh Highway.

 Every year, I also publish an article to post updates on road conditions and Manali Leh Highway Status.
-You should be able to hook to that thread to get the latest updates on road closure, road opening, water crossings, etc..
+You should be able to hook to that thread to get the latest updates on road closure, road opening, water crossings, etc.

 There are many options to stay on Manali Leh Highway.
-Its always better to know or have the list of all accommodation places on Manali – Leh Highway before you travel on it because, in such unpredictable terrain, you can never predict what can come to your rescue.
+It is always better to know or have the list of all accommodation places on Manali – Leh Highway before you travel on it because, in such unpredictable terrain, you can never predict what can come to your rescue.
 So, having as many details as possible about the place is always favorable when making a Manali Leh road trip.

-I have compiled the list of accommodation or stay options on Manali – Leh Highway at the below link which includes the information about their contacts, location, price range, experiences, etc. You can read the details in the article List of Accommodation Options on Manali – Leh Highway
+I have compiled the list of accommodation or stay options on Manali – Leh Highway at the below link which includes the information about their contacts, location, price range, experiences, etc. You can read the details in the article List of Accommodation Options on Manali – Leh Highway.

-Tangang La on Manali - Leh Highway
+What Should I Carry on Manali – Leh Highway?

 I have tried to compile a practical list of things to carry while you travel or go on a trip to Manali Leh Highway.
 I am sure it will be helpful for you when you take this adventurous journey.
-You can refer to this complete list of things to carry when you go on Manali Leh road trip
+You can refer to this complete list of things to carry when you go on Manali Leh road trip.

 Clothes to Carry on Manali Leh Road

 As for clothing to carry on Manali Leh road trip, it is always best to dress up in layers with Inner Thermals both lower and upper always ON.
-It might irritate in bright sunshine in lower hills, but as the altitude increase, then it will certainly help in the shades or evenings or mornings or if the weather turns up dark.
+It might irritate in bright sunshine in lower hills, but as the altitude increases, then it will certainly help in the shades or evenings or mornings or if the weather turns dark.
 You need to carry heavy woolens when you travel to Manali – Leh Highway.

 It is really IMPORTANT that you carry eateries like dry fruits (must have as a backup in case you get stuck), chocolates, some non-perishable food and ample water to keep each one of you hydrated.

 You should always carry your water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
-Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! πŸ™‚ πŸ™‚
+Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

 If you are traveling from Manali to Leh by car then you must carry a few things on this adventure trip to Ladakh.

-Along with the list of things I mentioned in the above link, if you are self-driving on Manali Leh Highway, then you must take the Basic toolkit, screwdriver set, small hammer, puncture repair kit, iron rod, two or three β€œ2 liters” empty bottles of Pepsi / Coke / Limca, etc. to carry extra petrol or diesel (jerry cans will leak, cold drink bottles do not leak), funnel, towing rope, spare tube (must for bikes), Elfy or Fevi quick (2-3 sachets), jump-start cables/wires, M-seal to prevent leakage, etc. These are among the things which I carried along on my trip to Ladakh.
+Along with the list of things I mentioned in the above link, if you are self-driving on Manali Leh Highway, then you must take the Basic toolkit, screwdriver set, small hammer, puncture repair kit, iron rod, two or three “2 liters” empty bottles of Pepsi / Coke / Limca, etc. to carry extra petrol or diesel (jerry cans will leak, cold drink bottles do not leak), funnel, towing rope, spare tube (must for bikes), Elfy or Fevi quick (2-3 sachets), jump-start cables/wires, M-seal to prevent leakage, etc. These are among the things which I carried along on my trip to Ladakh.

 You can also refer the top 40 list of things to carry on Manali Leh self drive trip.